Operation Crescent Wind

-Operation Crescent Wind was the codename for the American and British air campaign over Afghanistan in October and November 2001.
+Operation Crescent Wind was the codename for the American and British air campaign over Afghanistan from 7 October to 17 December 2001.
 The bombing campaign was aided by British special forces troops on the ground to provide targeting information for airstrikes.

 The campaign significantly weakened the Taliban, paving the way for offensives by the Northern Alliance to take place in November which quickly overran Taliban-controlled regions of Afghanistan.